The Hardeep Wreck Dive Site

 The Hardeep Wreck originally known as the SS Suddhadib was attacked during WWII and sank by Allied bombers after been found exposed and targeted for aiding to ship supply for the Japanese during World War II.
 Previously, SS Suddhadib had services as both a passenger and cargo-ship before she was commandeered by the Japanese army to run supplies to Thailand.
-The shipwreck is located just off Samae san, literally only a few hundred metres from Koh Chuang and is 64-metres long laying on her starboard side in the sand at 27m deep.
+The shipwreck is located just off Samae san, literally only a few hundred meters from Koh Chuang and is 64-metres long laying on her starboard side in the sand at 27m deep.

 All the way along the wreck, you can see very large open cargo holds and port holes on the side (now roof in current sde position).
 These holes give light to wreck divers penetrating the hull and hold areas, as well as the engine room.
 Inside the Hardeeps engine room you can still see the crankshaft intact.

 Her hull is largely intact and there is access to the engine room where you can see the huge crankshaft along with swim through access in the bow and rear cargo holds.
 The holds are known as the “Cathedral” because of the shafts of light that pour through the vast interior from above.
 The passage of time has taken it’s toll on the hulls structure and penetration is becoming more risky.
-With care taken, You may swim along the whole deck, through the remains of the superstructure from end to end.
-Its possible to still identify the remains of the funnel and also the foremast.
-A short swim, following the line of the funnel, will bring you to an unexploded 1000lb bomb sitting upright in the sand!

 There’s certainly a lot to be explored just inside.
 It seems to me that every time I dive this wreck there’s more to see.
 Certainly a must for any wreck diving enthusiast.
 After more than 70 years, nature has worked her magic on the Hardeep wreck and it is home to some of the finest Pattaya Sea Life now.